jjudyyang/minitools/README.md

 Mini tools I built to make my time working on i2 @ Pepper smooth and efficient.

-total time saved: 105 hours
+total time saved: ... weeks

 ## Tools in this repo
 1. script for keyboard short cut to capture graphql uuid of smart order without having to inspect, filter and click